core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Clients are encouraged to generate compact messages.
 This means sending messages without Request-Tag options whenever possible, and using short values when the absent option can not be recycled.

-The Request-Tag options MAY be present in request messages that carry no Block option (for example, because a Request-Tag unaware proxy reassembled them), and MUST be ignored in those.
+Note that Request-Tag options can be present in request messages that carry no Block option (for example, because a Request-Tag unaware proxy reassembled them), and MUST be ignored in those.